KerryM001/yoga-with-kerry/README.md

 ## **Deployment**
 I deployed the page on GitHub pages via the following procedure: - ​
-1. From the project's [repository](pageurl), go to the **Settings** tab.
+1. From the project's [repository](https://kerrym001-yogawithkerry-86imul3wrzh.ws-eu63.gitpod.io/), go to the **Settings** tab.
 2. From the left-hand menu, select the **Pages** tab.
 3. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
 4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.
 ​
-You  can find the live site via the following URL - [live webpage](https://yoururlhere)
+You  can find the live site via the following URL - [live webpage](https://kerrym001.github.io/yoga-with-kerry/)
 ***
 ​
 ## **Tech**
 ​
-Here mention what technologies you've used for example ​
+To build this webpage, I used:
+​
 - HTML
 - CSS